cardano-scaling/hydra/docs/docs/dev/scalability.md

 Read more about layer 2 solutions and their types in the next section.

-## State channels and the Hydra Head protocol
+## State channels and the Hydra head protocol

-The Hydra Head protocol is a form of state channel and can be classified as a horizontal scaling solution.
+The Hydra head protocol is a form of state channel and can be classified as a horizontal scaling solution.
 Multiple instances can be deployed to offload transactions and enhance the overall scalability of the system.
 It provides a flexible way to determine the level of decentralization for each instance and offers a mostly frictionless method to transfer state between the main chain and individual Hydra heads due to its isomorphic nature.

 ![State Channel](./state-channel.png)

 State channels allow parts of the state from the layer 1 blockchain to be validated off-chain by the concerned parties.
 Once the computation is complete, the parties return the final agreed-upon state to the layer 1 blockchain.
 This construction eliminates the 20-second block time limit, enabling state evolution as quickly as the involved parties approve.

-In conclusion, the Hydra Head protocol enables operators to balance the trade-off between decentralization, security, and scalability differently from the underlying blockchain, thereby meeting the specific needs of individual applications.
+In conclusion, the Hydra head protocol enables operators to balance the trade-off between decentralization, security, and scalability differently from the underlying blockchain, thereby meeting the specific needs of individual applications.